Becoming Comfortable with Language

 Instruction after they were comfortable with spoken language created opportunities to teach your kids etiquette, how to introduce people, how to answer the phone (maybe!), and more.

 Written language can work the same way.
-For instance, each of our Quiver Arrows focuses on language inductively—the passage suggesting the focus.
+For instance, each of our Darts focuses on language inductively—the passage suggesting the focus.
 You can certainly ask your children questions:

 Your kids’ answers may even surprise you and yield new ways of “seeing” what the sentence markings do.